satellytes/satellytes.com/blog-posts/scoped-registry.md

 ## .npmrc

-npmrc is a configuration file that npm allows to be used to configure how npm works in your environment.
+npmrc is a configuration file configures how npm works in your environment.
 It can be used globally or on a user or project level.
 [Here](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc) are the docs for npmrc.

 Lets suppose we have a company named *Wombat Corp.* and have published our packages under the scope `@wombatcorp`.
 Our registry can be found under the url `registry.wombatcorp.org`.
 We could add a scoped registry with the following line: